AEADataEditor/aea-de-guidance/sample-language-report.md

 > [REQUIRED] Please add a link to the full codebook to the README.

+> [REQUIRED] Please ensure that all variables have labels, and that values are explained (have formats/codebook/etc.)

 (used when dataset is primary, and raw data is not provided with the replication archive)

 > [SUGGESTED] Please link to codebooks for these two datasets in the README.